Developer-Autodesk/forge.learning/docs/oauth/3legged/netcore.md

 ```

 This code will store both **access tokens** on the session with the **refresh token** and **expiration time**.
 When it expires, it will use the refresh token to request 2 new access tokens (internal & public).
 Note how it contains 2 classes: `OAuthController` and `Credentials`, where the first exposes the endpoints and the second handles the access tokens (including refresh).

-!> Our server was specified with `https` access only and the cookie can only be read by the client and server.

 Next: [List hubs & projects](/datamanagement/hubs/readme)